jessbudd/portfolio-site/src/site/posts/the-year-i-became-conference-speaker.md

 ## The Seed Grows...

 Fast forward a year and I'm co-organiser of a [meetup group for front-end developers](http://fenders.co).
-I've MC'd our events a few times without anything too disasterous happening.
+I've MC'd our events a few times without anything too disastrous happening.
 And although I'm still afraid of public speaking, I've come around to the fact it's a really beneficial skill to have.

 Often, my speaker friends would encourage me to come up with talk ideas to submit to events.
 And I would continue to deflect, because speaking at conferences is something _other people do_.